English Teaching Job In China, Guangzhou

 I explained I worked in Hampson and BBT English, both in Guangzhou.

-Then he asked, “Alright, well why don’t you stand up and show me an impromptu lesson about everything you know about Australia.
+Then he asked, “Alright, well why don’t you stand up and teach an impromptu English lesson about everything you know about Australia.
+I want to learn English.
 Pretend I don’t know anything.”

-I said “Alright, so, are you a little kid, or an adult?”
+I said “Alright, so, are you a little kid, or an adult student?”

-He said, “All of the people in this academy are adults.”
+He said, “All of the students in this English teaching academy are adults.”

-Initially, I was coughing nervously, especially when he asked me to conduct a demo class.
-Once he reassured me however, saying, “Just relax,” I felt a lot better.
+Initially, I was coughing nervously, especially when the Head English Teacher asked me to conduct an English demo class.
+Once he reassured me however, saying, “Just relax,” I felt much better.

-I stood up at the blackboard, drew a picture of Australia, and said,
+I stood up at the whiteboard, drew a picture of Australia, and said,

 “Hello everybody.
 Welcome.
 I am going to teach you all about Australia.”